 pardon!" cried Alice hastily, afraid that she had hurt the poor animal's feelings.

-the quality of something (an act or a piece of writing) that reveals the attitudes and presuppositions of the author
+a quality that reveals the attitudes of the author

 "Well, perhaps not," said Alice in a soothing